 What is a patent?
-A patent is a right to exclude others from making, using, selling, offering for sale, or importing the invention into the U.S. The USPTO grants the right to inventors for novel and nonobvious inventions.
-After a limited period of time, the patent expires, and the invention is dedicated to the public.
+A patent is a “right to exclude others from making, using, offering for sale, selling” the invention in the United States or “importing” the invention into the United States.
+The USPTO grants the right to inventors for novel and nonobvious inventions.
+The patent term for a utility patent is 20 years and 15 years for a design patent.
+Thereafter, the patent expires, and the invention is dedicated to the public.

 Purpose of the patent system